liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 1.8.6 =
+* Bug fix: image URL was being shown in log file.

 = 1.8.5 =
 * Bug fix: priority feature.